python-bonobo/bonobo/docs/tutorial/tut01.rst

   by yielding values (a.k.a returning a generator).
 * Transformation graph (or Graph): a set of transformations tied together in a :class:`bonobo.Graph` instance, which is a simple directed acyclic graph (also refered as a DAG, sometimes).
 * Node: a transformation within the context of a transformation graph.
-The node defines what to do whith a transformation's output, and especially what other node to feed with the output.
+The node defines what to do with a transformation's output, and especially what other nodes to feed with the output.
 * Execution strategy (or strategy): a way to run a transformation graph.
 It's responsibility is mainly to parallelize (or not) the transformations, on one or more process and/or computer, and to setup the right queuing mechanism for transformations' inputs and outputs.
 * Execution context (or context): a wrapper around a node that holds the state for it.
-If the node need the state, there are tools available in bonobo to feed it to the transformation using additional call parameters, and so every transformation will be atomic.
+If the node needs state, there are tools available in bonobo to feed it to the transformation using additional call parameters, and so every transformation will be atomic.